Skip to content

 AI changes the runtime.

 Large language models introduced something new to computing: a runtime that can reason.
-Not just execute — reason.
+Not just execute.
+Reason.
 An agent can read a lead qualification rubric, understand it, and apply it to a specific contact with specific context.
 It can read a follow-up email template and adapt it for a deal that stalled at the negotiation stage.
 It can look at a research methodology and apply it across dozens of sources, synthesizing what it finds.

-This changes what an “application” needs to be.
+That changes what an “application” needs to be.

 When the runtime is dumb, the application must encode every decision as code.
 When the runtime can reason, the application only needs to provide two things:

-1. Structure — what entities exist, what fields they have, how they relate
+1. Structure: what entities exist, what fields they have, how they relate

-2. Expertise — how to think about the domain, what good looks like, what procedures to follow
+2. Expertise: how to think about the domain, what good looks like, what procedures to follow

-Everything else — storage, validation, retrieval, indexing — is mechanical.
+Everything else (storage, validation, retrieval, indexing) is mechanical.
 The agent already knows how to read files, call tools, and chain operations.
 What it lacks is domain structure: what a “deal” is, what “qualification” means, what stages a pipeline has, when to follow up.

 Upjack provides that structure.

-A Upjack app is not software in the traditional sense.
+An Upjack app is not software in the traditional sense.
 There is no compiled binary.
 There is no server to deploy.
 There is no API to call.

-Together, these three layers — structure, expertise, wiring — constitute an application that an AI agent can operate.
+Together, these three layers (structure, expertise, wiring) constitute an application that an AI agent can operate.
 No procedural business logic.
 No imperative code.
 No event handlers.
 The agent reads the schemas and knows what data to create.
 It reads the skills and knows how to reason about the domain.
 The platform provides the mechanical operations (CRUD, search, indexing, git commits) automatically.

 The cost of building an application drops from “hire a development team” to “describe your domain well.”